PaulBatchelor/pixku/voc_sliders/README.md

-Be sure to copy voc.so from the voc directory here.
+Be sure to copy voc.so, libvoc.a, and voc.h from the voc directory to here.